 A Place Like Mississippi

-A palpable connection to the landscapes of Mississippi can be felt in the work of the state’s many lauded writers.
-This connection to the land runs deep—across onerous lines of class, gender, and race—spanning generations of authors birthed in the Magnolia State.
-It’s difficult to read Faulkner, Welty, Wright, and Ward and not come away with the very particular sense of place that the state and the greater American South represents in their work.
+There is a palpable connection to the landscapes of Mississippi displayed in the work of the state’s many lauded writers.
+This connection to the land runs deep—across onerous lines of class, gender, and race—and spans generations of authors birthed in the Magnolia State.
+It’s difficult to read Faulkner, Welty, Wright, and Ward and not come away with the very particular sense of place that the state and the greater American South represent in their work.